-- i.
-Building façades of 50 feet or more shall be broken down into a series of smaller facades that incorporate changes in color, texture or materials; architectural projections or recesses; varying setbacks or roof treatments, or other structural or decorative variations. - ii.
-Primary building facades of any length shall include windows and doors. - iii.
-All sides of buildings must have windows - iv.
-Accessory structures shall also satisfy compatibility criteria as described above. - c) Landscaping, screening and green space shall be required to achieve the following goals: - i.
-Provide for open space to protect environmental quality and existing natural features. - ii.
-Provide for stormwater infiltration and management and to protect water quality and limit soil erosion. - iii.
-Provide screening of development to increase privacy, reduce noise and glare, contribute to the attractiveness and scenic qualities of travel corridors, and to otherwise lessen the visual impact of the development to neighboring properties. - iv.
-Provide for preserving existing vegetation of statewide interest or critical wildlife habitat. - v.
-Provision shall be made for the care and maintenance of plantings, including the removal and replacement of dead or diseased shrubs or trees.

-- h) Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
-This placard shall be placed at the primary ingress/egress of the main floor of said building. - i) Additional Possible Conditions The following site standards also may be required as a condition of Development Review Board approval - Greater setback or screening requirements along the perimeter of the property - Adequate pedestrian facilities - Demonstration of the ability to properly develop, operate, and maintain development roads, utilities, driveways, parking, sidewalks, landscaping, and other conditions or standards imposed
+- iv.
+To provide screening of development to increase privacy, reduce noise and glare, contribute to the attractiveness and scenic qualities of travel corridors the property, and to otherwise lessen the visual impact of the development to on neighboring properties. - v.
+Provide for preserving existing vegetation of statewide interest or critical wildlife habitats. - vi.
+To provide green space amenities for the occupants of the development - vii.
+Provisions shall be made for the care and maintenance of plantings, including the removal and replacement of dead or diseased shrubs or trees. - h) Fire Protection- Any building using engineered lumber shall have the appropriate placard as deemed necessary by ISO standards.
+This placard shall be placed at the primary ingress/egress of the main floor of said building. - i) Environmental Concerns The development should prioritize the protection of wetlands, riparian areas and surface waters to maintain the health and function of those areas and their ecosystem services.
+These ecosystem services include, but are not limited to, protection of water quality; stormwater management; floodwater storage; limitation of soil erosion; stream channel stabilization; preservation of existing plant and animal communities, including identified rare and sensitive specie; preservation of habitat connectivity, and the maintenance of Richmond's rural character and scenic beauty.
+For specific standards regarding land development within the Floodway and the Special Flood Hazard Area, see Section 6.8. - Additional Possible Conditions The following site standards also may be required as a condition of Development Review Board approval - Greater setback or screening requirements along the perimeter of the property - Adequate pedestrian facilities - Demonstration of the ability to properly develop, operate, and maintain development roads, utilities, driveways, parking, sidewalks, landscaping, and other conditions or standards imposed